-The archaeological site of Gortyn (or Gortys) is located 45km south of Heraklion, near the village of Agii Deka and next to the road connecting Agii Deka with Mires.
-The town covered a large area along the river Mitropolianos (or Litheos) with vast olive groves.
+The archaeological site of Gortyn (or Gortys) is located 45km south of Heraklion, near the village Agii Deka and next to the road connecting Agii Deka with Mires.
+The city covered a large area on the sides of the river Mitropolianos (or Litheos), even today surrounded by the ancient olive grove of Gortyn.

-The area was inhabited till 3000BC, while during the Minoan era it evolved as one of the largest cities of Crete.
-Indeed, in the 3rd century BC it surpassed Phaestus and managed to possess Phaestus harbor, Matala, while retaining its port in Levina (current Lentas).
-The town reached its peak during the Roman Empire, when the Romans moved the capital of Crete and Cyrenaica (today’s Libya) in Gortys.
-The city was finally destroyed by the Arabs in 828AD.
+The area was inhabited since 3000BC, while during the Minoan era it evolved as one of the largest cities of Crete.
+Indeed, in the 3rd century BC it surpassed Phaestus and managed to possess the harbor of Matala, while retaining its port in Levina (current Lentas) and Lassea (current Chrysostomos).
+The town reached its peak during the Roman Empire, when the Romans moved the capital of Crete and Cyrenaica (today’s Libya) in Gortyn.
+The city was finally destroyed by the Arabs in 828AD, after arounr 10 centuries of prosperity.

-The city of Gortys is one of the most important archaeological sites in Greece.
-The first archaeological works in Gortys started in 1884 by the archaeologists Federico Halbherr and Stefanos Xanthoudides, after they discovered the Great Inscription of Gortys (discussed later).
+The city of Gortyn is one of the most important archaeological sites in Greece.
+The first archaeological works started in 1884 by the archaeologists Federico Halbherr and Stefanos Xanthoudides, after they discovered the Great Inscription of Gortyn.
 In 1898 the first excavations started, which continue till today.

-In Gortys you could visit the following attractions:
+In Gortyn you could visit the following attractions:

 The temple of Saint Titus

-Inside the main archaeological site (near the road) still stands a small part of the imposing basilica dedicated to the first bishop of Crete, St. Titus.
-The temple was built in the 6th-7th century and was dedicated to St. Titus after the destruction of the largest basilica of St Titus located nearby (mentioned later).
+Inside the main archaeological site (near the road) still stands a small part of the imposing basilica dedicated to the first bishop of Crete, Saint Titus.
+The temple was built in the 6th-7th century and was dedicated to Saint Titus after the destruction of the larger basilica of Saint Titus located nearby.
 The small part that has survived is currently used for the worship of Panagia (Virgin Mary).
 Around the church, several stone sarcophagi have been identified, used for burying the priests.

 The Roman Odeon